St. Louis Spinal Cord Injury Lawyer

 Partial Spinal Cord Injuries

 Partial or incomplete spinal cord injuries are more common.
 Such injuries are characterized by limited motor or sensory functioning of the body from below the injured area of the spine.
-At times, certain functions that are hampered during injury can be regained after the injury heals.
+At times, certain functions that are hampered during an injury can be regained after the injury heals.
 At times, the extent of injury cannot be determined until symptoms begin affecting the regular functioning of a person’s body.
 Partial spinal cord injuries include:

 - Anterior cord syndrome – spinal cord injuries to the front of the spine causing loss of temperature sensation, inability to feel pain, and loss of sensory functions of areas below the spot of injury.